egorovv/gotools/git-pr/README.md

 # All lines starting with # will be removed.
 Of the remaining the first
 # line will be used as a title and the rest as description.
 #
-Short and descriptove subject
+Short and descriptive subject

 Long and helpful description.

 # This PR will be sent to the following recipients:
-Notify: @craigconnors @gopavelo @jordanrhody @kartik_vc
 Review-By: craigconnors <Craig Connors>
 Review-By: kartik_vc <Kartik Kamdar>
 ```

 You can modify the generated description to your liking, save and exit
 editor.
 All the comment lines (starting with `#`) will be removed,
-the first line will be used as a PR title and thhe rest will
+the first line will be used as a PR title, Except all the lines
-constitute the PR description.

-Except all the lines starting with `Review-By: ` will be coverted to
+starting with `Review-By: ` will be coverted to the list of reviewers
-the list of reviewers.
-The `Notify:` line will remain n the PR
+and and the rest will constitute the PR description.
-description and the 'mention' email will be sent to those recipients
-(or any @ mention anywhere in the description).